 ISVAs are specially trained to explore any options that may be available and to provide information to enable the survivor to make choices.
 The ISVA offers free, non-judgemental support.

-At WMRSASC, there are three ISVA services available:
+At WMRSASC, there are several ISVA services available:

 - Independent Sexual Violence Advocates (ISVAs) who work with all individuals aged 18 and over who have experienced any form of rape or sexual abuse at any time in their lives.
 Click here for more details.